 Therefore if anyone is in Christ [that is, grafted in, joined to Him by faith in Him as Savior], he is a new creature [reborn and renewed by the Holy Spirit]; the old things [the previous moral and spiritual condition] have passed away.
 Behold, new things have come [because spiritual awakening brings a new life].
 Amen!
 Amen!

-If you do not know Jesus and desire salvation, click here and also here for an explanation of salvation and a prayer to receive Jesus as your Savior.
+If you do not know Jesus and desire salvation, click here and also here for a further explanation of salvation and a prayer to receive Jesus as your Savior.
 I also have a study found on this site entitled "Salvation and the Holy Spirit."
 Find it here.

 “He has shown you, O man, what is good; And what does the Lord require of you but to do justly, to love mercy, and to walk humbly with your God?”
 (Micah 6:8)